kastle-lab/cs7220-computability-and-complexity/README.md

 ## Layout
 * `course-information/` -- contains all administrative details (i.e., schedule and syllabus)
+* `learning/` -- contains an ordered directory of the learning modules this class will cover
 * `templates/` -- contains files which will be modified for assignments and exams
-* `videos/` -- contains metadata for recorded lectures

 ## Resources